 It's quite violent!
 The more the community grows, the more one is exposed to criticism, ongoing harassment, which comes mainly from men but also from women!

 On networks, it is sometimes difficult to convey “nuanced” messages: you always have to be either on the left or on the right, which gives rise to many interpretations.
-We are also a victim of the “cancel culture”, Which manifests itself in harassment by private message, constant harassment on all networks with the objective of cracking the person in order to remove the words that disturb ...
+We are also a victim of the “cancel cultures”, Which manifests itself in harassment by private message, constant harassment on all networks with the objective of cracking the person in order to remove the words that disturb ...
 This also has a impact on personal life, especially relationships with men.

 How to promote sexual equality between women and men?